 Ask Ella: How To Style A “Two Ingredient” Bouquet

-Ask Ella is a reoccurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
+Ask Ella is a recurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
 This column is dedicated exclusively to common and rare varieties of flowers you’re likely to find at your local market.
 This week, we spotlight easy bouquets you can make with just two flowers.

 Making lavish bouquets is something of a luxury– sometimes all you can get is two bunches from the corner store.
 Fortunately, that doesn’t mean you have to settle for second best.